Move Forward Guide

 Real Life Experiences

-Doris W. wakes in the morning and washes her face.
-She's surprised to find that she gets soap in one of her eyes.
-Then, when she brushes her teeth and rinses, she feels the water running out of only one side of her mouth.
-Doris looks in the mirror and sees that on one side of her face, her cheek is drooped, and one corner of her mouth is lower than the other.
-Her first thought is that she's having a stroke, and she's even more concerned when she tries to speak and has trouble saying certain words.
-Because she has no other weakness of the arms or legs or changes in vision or ability to think, a stroke is less likely.
+Doris is a 42-year-old accountant who is an early riser.
+One morning, when washing her face, she’s surprised to find she gets soap in 1 of her eyes.
+Then, when she brushes her teeth, she realizes that she can only feel the brush and the water on 1 side of her mouth.
+Doris looks in the mirror and sees that on 1 side of her face, her cheek is drooped, and 1 corner of her mouth is lower than the other.
+Her first thought is that she's having a stroke.
+She hurries to wake up her husband.
+She tries to tell him what’s wrong, and finds that she has trouble saying certain words.

 This story was based on a real-life case.
 Your case may be different.
 Your physical therapist will tailor a treatment program to your specific case.